-Near the end of the month on August 27 the planet Neptune will be at opposition.
-The blue giant planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun making this the best time to view and photograph Neptune.
-Unfortunately due to its extreme distance from Earth, it will only appear as a tiny blue dot in all but the most powerful telescopes.
+On August 29 Neptune will be at opposition.
+The blue giant planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun making it the best time to view and photograph Neptune.
+Due to its extreme distance from Earth, it will only appear as a tiny blue dot in all but the most powerful telescopes.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Leo.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

 Venus: The sister planet can be seen in the constellation of Cancer, not far from the planet Jupiter.
 Just like Mercury, Venus can only be seen at dawn and dusk.